patrick-mcgreal-dev/cv/src/markdown/cv.md

 I've worked on desktop software in the past, but these days I mainly focus on web apps.

-You can find lots of examples of work in progress [on my GitHub account](https://github.com/patrick-mcgreal-dev).
+You can find examples of work in progress [on my GitHub account](https://github.com/patrick-mcgreal-dev).

-## A few applications I've worked on
+## A few commercial projects I've worked on

 ### 100 Point Challenge